hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

 ### Down feathers are coming out
 Sometimes down feathers are coming out through the fabric.
-In this case try to pull them back into the down jacket.
+In this case, try to pull them back into the down jacket.
 Don't pull them out.

 ---

 ### What is water resistant down?
 Compared to normal down, water resistant down has been treated with a water resistant coating.
 This means that it will be a bit more resistant towards moisture.
-However, if you are planning to travel to place where you expect a lot of moisture then you should probably consider a [jacket with synthetic insulation](http://www.hikeventures.com/best-synthetic-insulated-jackets/).
+However, if you are planning to travel to a place where you expect a lot of moisture then you should probably consider a [jacket with synthetic insulation](http://www.hikeventures.com/best-synthetic-insulated-jackets/).